AviatrixSystems/Docs/HowTos/FAQ.rst

 Aviatrix gateways                                            TCP 443        Software upgrade to gateways
 ============================================                 ============   ===================

-Since the Controller is deployed on a public subnet, to restrict the Controller outbound access, you should use `Aviatrix Public Subnet Filter <https://docs.aviatrix.com/HowTos/public_subnet_filtering_faq.html>`_ to configure Egress Control on the Controller by allowing whitelist to only the listed domain names.

 What IP addresses does an Aviatrix gateway  need to reach out to?
 ----------------------------------------------------------------------